OA2020 PROGRESS REPORT

 The ESAC Market Watch tool, integrated with data from multiple sources, is available online.
 These tools build transparency around the open access publishing fees currently charged by the major commercial publishers, empowering research communities with a baseline from which to determine what they consider to be a fair price for open access publishing services for their authors.

 Our strategies have made momentous progress toward our goals

 Following the Final Statement of the 14th Berlin Open Access Conference which validated Transformative Agreements as a viable and effective method to accelerate the transition to open access, uptake of this strategy has grown considerably.
-The ESAC Registry of Transformative Agreements now counts more than 100 such agreements, negotiated in 18 different countries with 25 publishers large and small, leading to the publication of close to 90,000 articles immediately open access.
+The ESAC Registry of Transformative Agreements now counts more than 110 such agreements, negotiated in 19 different countries with 27 publishers large and small, leading to the publication of over 80,000 articles immediately open access per year.

 Members of the OA2020 community have established the LMIC Working Group which is now gathering quantitative and qualitative information on the financial and publishing interaction of Low and Middle Income Countries with commercial publishers.
 With such data, the community will be in a better position to propose and secure appropriate mechanisms to ensure that scholars everywhere benefit from the transition of subscription journals to open access.
 Read more about their work here.